Spatial Manager™ for AutoCAD Overview

 Access to spatial data files (SHP, GPX, KML, OSM, etc.) (show full list)

-Load spatial data tables, and import them, by accessing a lot of spatial data file types or folders or schemas inside complex spatial files
+Import/export from/to spatial data tables by accessing a lot of spatial data file types or folders or schemas inside complex spatial files

 Manage your User Data Sources